p4gefau1t/trojan-go/README.md

 ### Portable

-It's written in Golang, and Golang compiles statically by default, which means that you can execute the compiled single executable directly on the target machine without having to consider dependencies.
+It's written in Golang, so it will be statically linked by default, which means that you can execute the compiled single executable directly on the target machine without having to consider dependencies.
 You can easily compile (or cross compile) it and deploy it on your server, PC, Raspberry Pi, or even a router.

 ## Build